 Not all landlords supply white and brown goods with a rental property, but it’s common to include a couple of larger appliances.
-However, just because a kitchen comes with an integral dishwasher and a fridge-freezer, it doesn’t mean you can describe it as “furnished”.

 If you do elect to let a property with a fridge, washing machine, and vacuum cleaner, etc., some degree of management is needed.
 In this article, we are going to look at how best to do this.

 What are white goods?

 White goods are large kitchen appliances such as fridges, freezers, dishwashers, washing machines, etc. Not all landlords supply white goods in rental properties, but it is often a good idea to provide a fridge-freezer and washing machine, especially if you target low-income tenants or students.
 Some kitchens also have integral appliances.

 Supplying white goods doesn’t mean your property can be listed as “furnished”.